Afternoon of a Faun (Nijinsky): Premiere and reaction

 On 28 May 1912, an invited audience attended the dress rehearsal.
 There was silence as it finished.
 Gabriel Astruc, a French impresario who assisted Diaghilev with finance, publicity, and bookings, came on stage and announced that the ballet would be repeated.
 This time, there was some applause before the audience was presented champagne and caviar in the theatre foyer.

 The Afternoon of a Faun was premiered on 29 May at the Théâtre du Châtelet in Paris.
 The faun was danced by Vaslav Nijinsky, senior nymph by Nelidova, and Bronislava Nijinska danced the 6th nymph.
 The conductor was Pierre Monteux.
 On the opening night, the ballet was met with a mixture of applause and booing, and again it was repeated.
 After the repeated performance, the audience applauded, and the sculptor, Auguste Rodin who was in the audience, stood up to cheer.

-Commedia published a long article by its editor, Gaston de Pawlowski, where he praised the ballet and supported articles by Louis Vuillemain and Louis Schneider.
+Comoedia published a long article by its editor, Gaston de Pawlowski, where he praised the ballet and supported articles by Louis Vuillemain and Louis Schneider.
 Vuillemain wrote that this ballet had the most pleasing acting, dancing, and music he had ever seen before.
 Le Théâtre carried a review by Schneider where he applauded Nijinsky's ability to accurately adapt his choreography to Debussy's composition.

 A strikingly different response appeared in Le Figaro, where the editor, Gaston Calmette, also carried a front page article on the ballet.
 Calmette denounced the ballet after declining to publish the favourable report of his normal theatre critic, Robert Brussel.
 Calmette wrote that the ballet was not artful, imaginative, nor meaningful.
 He then goes on to criticize the choreography of the faun as being "filthy" and "indecent", which he argued deservedly incited the booing at the initial showings.
 Calmette was much more complimentary about Nijinsky's other performances that were part of the same evening's schedule as the showing of the Faun.
 He applauded Nijinsky in Le Spectre de la Rose, which Michel Fokine choreographed, and said that this was the kind of ballet that should be performed for the public.

 Diaghilev responded to Calmette by forwarding letters of support to Le Figaro which they published the following day.
 The painter, Odilon Redon, a friend of Mallarmé, suggested how much the author of the original poem on which the ballet had been based would have approved: "more than anyone, he would have appreciated this wonderful evocation of his thoughts."